 Study well.
 Get a good degree.
 Pursue career growth.
 Get married and have children.
 The same relates to business and the money earned in that business.
 Don’t expect quick returns.
 Be reasonable while setting financial goals.
 Monitor your performance regularly.
 Get an external auditor to check your finances.

 The list of rules is endless.
 However, the time has come to break some of them.
 It is better to do now than any time later.
 So, what are these rules?

 This time, you don’t have to follow the rule.
-Stop and think what your company needs today.
-Is it a new project or the retirement or health fund for your employees?
+Stop and think about what your company needs today.
+Is it a new project or a retirement or health fund for your employees?

 This is a matter of pride for many businesses when their workers treat the office as their second home.
 Of course, you don’t have to worry about anything if you work in a facility that you own.
 However, is the investment worth the target?
 It used to be a widespread belief among business owners that paying rent is unreasonable.
 It is wasting money.

 In most cases, it is buying a property that can become a real issue for a business.
 Just imagine how the property tax will increase the financial and taxation burden on the company.
 Besides, the excellent properties are not cheap.
 Therefore, it could be wiser to reinvest the money in a new project or leave it until better times.
 Who knows when the company may need extra money to survive?

 3. Hire Only the Most Trained Personnel Because They Will save Your Costs.

 Ideally, people should join the company, possessing all the skills and knowledge needed to fulfill their job.
 Many entrepreneurs imagine that the best worker is who contributes to and improves the company the first day he or she joins it.

 The reality is entirely different.
 Instead of looking for the most qualified workers, businesses in the 21st century should focus on training the existing and future staff.